History of MyKayla Skinner in Timeline

 In April 2015, Skinner announced that she would defer enrolling at Utah by a year to concentrate on making the 2016 Olympic team.

-On July 25, 2015, Skinner finished 7th in the all-around at the U.S. Classic, scoring 55.500.
-She finished 12th on the balance beam, ninth on the balance beam, second on vault, and placed 10th on bars.
+On July 25, 2015, Skinner competed at the U.S. Classic, finishing 7th in the all-around, 12th on the balance beam, second on vault, and 10th on bars.

 In 2015, Skinner placed second to Simone Biles at the AT&T American Cup in Arlington, Texas, with a score of 57.832.